“We Drank Resilience From the Waters of the South”

 My wish is to live a peaceful, worry-free life in my home, and for our children to be safe.
 But as long as the enemy exists, I cannot imagine having any sense of security.
 We are not lovers of death.
 We love life, and we want to live safely in our country.
 But we live in an area with an enemy that shows no mercy.

 The people of Houla experienced massacres in 1948, so we have a long history with the enemy.
 This has made us stronger and willing to stand with anyone against oppression.
-We are against any kind of occupation, and we feel with the people of Palestine because we were also occupied [ed. note: After Israel's 1982 invasion of Lebanon, the Israeli military and its allied Lebanese militia, the South Lebanon Army, occupied Houla and other villages in the south until Hezbollah and other resistance groups expelled them in May 2000].
+We are against any kind of occupation, and we feel with the people of Palestine because we were also occupied [editor's note: After Israel's 1982 invasion of Lebanon, the Israeli military and its allied Lebanese militia, the South Lebanon Army, occupied Houla and other villages in the south until Hezbollah and other resistance groups expelled them in May 2000].
 May God be with them and heal the wounded and comfort the families of the martyrs.
 We stand against injustice because everything we have lived through before, and continue to live through, is an injustice.

 We have steadfastness and resistance; it’s in the nature of our land.
 We are attached to our land, even though it's a land that's difficult to live on.
 It makes you strong, resilient, and willing to sacrifice life to prevent anyone from attacking it.